xg590/tutorials/README.md

 * High Performance Computation:
   * Use it to investigate organic reaction mechanism or material property (Several papers in computational chemistry)
   * Computer cluster management
-    * Years of experience as a sysadmin of my research group
+    * Years of experience as the sysadmin of my research group
     * Worked as a contractor to support old cluster or install new cluster of other institutions
 * Programming:
   * Good at Python (Socket programming, Basic web development, Multi-threading or multi-processing).